PipedreamHQ/docs/docs/destinations/s3/README.md

 }
 ```

-This bucket policy provides the minimum set of permissions necessary for Pipedream to deliver objects to your S3 bucket.
-We use the [Multipart Upload API](https://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html) to upload objects to S3, and need the [relevant permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuAndPermissions.html).
+This bucket policy provides the minimum set of permissions necessary for Pipedream to deliver objects to your bucket.
+We use the [Multipart Upload API](https://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html) to upload objects, and require the [relevant permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuAndPermissions.html).

 ## S3 Destination delivery